-Writer and broadcaster Kevin Bourke is a freelance ‘art blokey’ who can be seen pontificating about film on the BBC Breakfast sofa, or heard talking about almost any vaguely artistic topic on local and national BBC Radio.
-He’s a regular contributor to The Big Issue In The North, Songlines, Creative Tourist, Manchester and Liverpool Confidential and many other magazines and websites here and in the US, as well as chairing the now fearlessly-independent Manchester Theatre Awards.
-For many years he wrote about film and theatre for the Manchester Evening News, sneaking in esoteric folk, blues and Americana music when he could.
-He was an early champion of the likes of Peter Kay and Danny Boyle, but he’s equally proud that Lou Reed slammed the phone down on him and of once visiting some dubious Manchester dives and getting very drunk with Leonard Cohen, who subsequently joined a monastery.
-Although he was born ‘a soft Southern Jessie’ in that London, Kevin is keen to point out that this wasn’t his fault and that, ever since coming up to Manchester University in the 70s, he has lived here – next to a pub in the lovely Saddleworth hills these days – by choice.
+Kevin Bourke is a writer and broadcaster.
+He is a freelance ‘art blokey’ who can be seen pontificating about theatre, film, and almost any vaguely artistic topic on the BBC Breakfast sofa, or heard on local and national BBC Radio.
+He’s a regular contributor to The Big Issue In The North, Songlines, the roots music magazines R2 and No Depression and many other magazines and websites here and in the US, as well as chairing the fearlessly-independent Manchester Theatre Awards.
+For many years he wrote about film and theatre for the Manchester Evening News, sneaking in esoteric folk, blues and Americana music whenever he could.
+He was an early champion of the likes of Peter Kay and Danny Boyle, but he’s equally proud that Lou Reed slammed the phone down on him and that Robbie Williams once tore up one of his articles in front of thousands of angry fans.
+Visiting some dubious Manchester dives with the late Leonard Cohen and, more recently, dodging polar bears with a bunch of blues musicians are just a couple more of his adventures in arts land.
+Although he was born ‘a soft Southern Jessie’ in that there London, Kevin is keen to point out that this wasn’t his fault and that, ever since coming up to Manchester University in the 70s, he has lived here – next to a pub in the lovely Saddleworth hills these days – by choice.

 Marissa Burgess is Northern Soul‘s Comedy Editor.
 She was born in Crewe but got a train out to Manchester 20 years ago and has been there ever since.
 She has been a freelance journalist since 1997 covering the arts, mostly, in the North West of England.
 Her specialised area is comedy and it’s probably quicker to ask her which comics from Joan Rivers to Johnny Vegas to whom she hasn’t asked nosy questions.